verilog-to-routing/vtr-verilog-to-routing/BUILDING.md

 ```

 Note that by default the MS Windows target system will need to dynamically link to the `libgcc` and `libstdc++` DLLs.
-These are usually found under /usr/lib/gcc.
+These are usually found under /usr/lib/gcc on the Linux host machine.

 See the [toolchain file](cmake/toolchains/mingw-linux-cross-compile-to-windows.cmake) for more details.